wilsonmichaelc/arbform/README.md

 # arbform
 Arbitrary Waveform Generator for the Red Pitaya

-## Build using instructions provided with the Red Pitaya SDK
+-Build using instructions provided with the Red Pitaya SDK